saeedashrafy/learn/UnderTheHood.md

 ```
 ## Composer

-#### We call this object the “Composer”.
+#### It keeps track of what has changed in a composable function and determines whether it should be re-executed (recomposed) or skipped.
 The implementation of the Composer contains a data structure that is closely related to a Gap Buffer.
 This data structure is commonly used in text editors.

 #### A gap buffer represents a collection with a current index or cursor.
 It is implemented in memory with a flat array.
 That flat array is larger than the collection of data that it represents, with the unused space referred to as the gap.